IslandViewPTA/islandview-pta-site/content/news/2019-11-newsletter.md

 November 24th might be a few weeks away, but can you smell the pizza already?

-Our first Restaurant Takeover of the year will be Sunday, November 24th 5-8 p.m. at Pizza Factory.
-See you there for some
+The first PTA Restaurant Takeover of the year will be Sunday, November 24th 5-8 p.m. at Pizza Factory.
+See you there for some serious deliciousness!

+{{< fig src="" class="max-w-xs" align="right" >}}

 ![](/uploads/Nov_PizzaFactoryTakeover.jpg)